andrescon127/tfs-4/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# TFS-4 Project

+## Required Assets

+### Payment Methods Image
+Place a combined payment methods image at:
+`/public/payment/payment-methods.png`

+This image should be a horizontal arrangement of payment method logos including:
+- Visa
+- Mastercard
+- American Express
+- Discover
+- PayPal

+The image should be approximately 300px wide and 40px high.

+### Country Flags
+The project uses `react-phone-input-2` which includes its own flag images, so no separate flag images are required.